munchablesorg/munchables-tools/README.md

 This will write cached data to the locks directory in the format locks-<block_number>.json with every lock seen in that block.

-get_locks can be started with `-s <block_number` as a starting block and can be run in parallel to speed up scanning.
+`get_locks.js` can be started with `-s <block_number` as a starting block and can be run in parallel to speed up scanning.

 ```code
 node tools/locks-handler/process_locks.js